beetbox/beets/docs/plugins/bucket.rst

   equivalent.
 If no upper bound is given, the range is extended to current year (unless a later range is defined).
 For example, *1975* encompasses all years from 1975 until now.

+The `%bucket` template function guesses whether to use alpha- or year-style buckets depending on the text it receives.
+It can guess wrong if, for example, an artist or album happens to begin with four digits.
+Provide `alpha` as the second argument to the template to avoid this automatic detection: for example, use `%bucket{$artist,alpha}`.

 Configuration
 -------------